brunosj/shush-dance/README.md

 yarn dev
 ```

-Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the frontend, and [http://localhost:3000/admin](http://localhost:3000/admin) for the backend.

 ## Structure